gingersnap-project/db-syncer/README.md

 [Related guide section...](https://quarkus.io/guides/getting-started-reactive#reactive-jax-rs-resources)

-# Running
+# Running with MySQL

-Specific MySQL example:

 Requirements:

-1. Running MySQL instance;
-2. Update connection properties in Main.java.

-Setup:

-1. Run the SQL script in `resources/setup.sql`;

-Run the `Main.java`, operating in the customer table should publish events.
+##.
+Make sure docker is running and you have docker-compose available
+##.
+Run `docker-compose -f src/main/resources/mysql.yml up` to start mysql exposed on 3306 and adminer on 8090
+  Adminer can be looked at via a browser at localhost:8090 as an administration tool.
+Login is user: root, password: root.
+You may need to refresh the schema to see the debezium one.
+##.
+Run `docker exex -i <container id> mysql -uroot -proot < src/main/resources/setup.sql` to create the debezium schema, two tables and give permissions to the gingersnap user
+##.
+Run `quarkus dev` from the poc base directory.
+  This will run with the quarkus endpoint on 8080 and remote JVM debug on 5005.
+##.
+Perform inserts and updates to the database (example sql file to come)
-To exit, press enter in the terminal running the application, so the offset is flushed.
+  To exit, press q in the terminal running the application, so the offset is flushed.